 Perdue Farms’ most popular organic chicken products are now in one handy pack!
 Order here today.

-Hands down, this Cheesy Chicken Enchiladas recipe is requested at our house more often than any other Mexican recipe.
+Hands down, this Easy Chicken and Cheese Enchilada recipe is requested at our house more often than any other Mexican casserole.
 I like it because it truly is simple — just chicken and cheese rolled up in tortillas and baked in enchilada sauce — and truly tasty!

 - 2 cloves garlic, minced